 Information Security refers to policies and practices intended to protect information and systems from unauthorized access, use, disclosure, disruption, modification, perusal, inspection, recording or destruction.

-The ISO has overall responsibility for ensuring the implementation, enhancement, monitoring and enforcement of this program and provides direction and leadership to ensure that appropriate safeguards are implemented, and to facilitate compliance with those policies, standards and processes.
+The CISO has overall responsibility for ensuring the implementation, enhancement, monitoring and enforcement of this program and provides direction and leadership to ensure that appropriate safeguards are implemented, and to facilitate compliance with those policies, standards and processes.

 Additional policies and procedures of the University apply broadly to all systems and sensitive information on campus.
 They are as follows: